Updated Determination of Ellis-Jaffe Sum Rules up to $\rm N^{3}LO$ QCD corrections: SUMMARY

 \section{SUMMARY}

-As a summary, in this paper, we have employed the PMC single-scale approach to address the pQCD calculable contribution to the EJSR with an accuracy up to ${\rm N^{3}LO}$.
-Under the conventional approach, the accuracy of the EJSR is predominantly influenced by the choice of the renormalization scale.
-By adopting the PMC approach, we can eliminate the ambiguities associated with the conventional renormalization scale, thereby the net theoretical uncertainty is significantly reduced.
-Consequently, a more precise pQCD approximant for the EJSR can be obtained, as illustrated in Fig.\ref{fig3}.
-The resultant PMC EJSR aligns more closely with previous experimental data.
-Furthermore, we also have utilized the DL method to estimate the value of $\Delta \Sigma$.
-The results show that as the scale $Q$ increases, the $\Delta \Sigma$ value stabilizes, culminating in an estimation of $\Delta \Sigma \approx 0.23^{+0.02}_{-0.06}$, where the error stems from the experimental uncertainty.
-This result aligns well with the global fitting outcome, which reported $\Delta \Sigma = 0.24\pm0.07$, validating the efficacy of our approach.
+As a summary, in this paper, we have employed the PMC single-scale setting method to address the pQCD calculable contribution to the EJSR with an accuracy up to ${\rm N^{3}LO}$.
+The possible ${\rm N^{4}LO}$ contributions to the EJSR have also been estimated by using the PAA.
+Our analyses show that the conventional renormalization scale ambiguity can be removed by applying the PMC and the precision of the EJSR can be eliminated, thereby the net theoretical uncertainty is significantly reduced.
+Furthermore, by using the low-energy APT model, we can achieve a more stable pQCD approximant for the EJSR.
+As shown by Fig.~\ref{figf}, the EJSR result obtained using PMC aligns more closely with the experimental data, and the theoretical-experiment consistency is optimized from $\chi^{2}/d.o.f|_{\rm Conv.}=1.86$ to $\chi^{2}/d.o.f|_{\rm PMC}=1.19$, thereby validating the effectiveness of our approach.
+The application of the PCC approach further validates that the PMC series exhibits significantly enhanced predictive consistency with experimental data.
+Thus our present results emphasize the necessity of a proper renormalization scale-setting method during the pQCD calculation.